Alluxio/alluxio/docs/Running-Tachyon-on-Virtual-Box.md

 **Access with ssh**

-The nodes set up are named to `TachyonMaster`, `TachyonWorker1`, `TachyonWorker2` and so on.
+The nodes set up are named as `TachyonMaster`, `TachyonWorker1`, `TachyonWorker2` and so on.

-To ssh into a node, run
+To ssh into a node, run:

 ```bash
 $ vagrant ssh <node name>
 ```

-For example, you can ssh into `TachyonMaster` with
+For example, you can ssh into `TachyonMaster` with:

 ```bash
 $ vagrant ssh TachyonMaster
 ```

-All software are installed under root directory, e.g. Tachyon is installed in `/tachyon`, Hadoop is installed in `/hadoop`.
+All software are installed under the root directory, e.g. Tachyon is installed in `/tachyon`, and Hadoop is installed in `/hadoop`.

-On `TachyonMaster` node, you can run some tests against Tachyon to check its health:
+On the `TachyonMaster` node, you can run some tests against Tachyon to check its health:

 ```bash
 $ /tachyon/bin/tachyon runTests